cnb0/learning-cmake/WS/cmake.cookbook/README.md

             Recommendation for tests
             Porting install targets
             Further steps
-            Summary and common pitfalls when converting projects to CMake
+                  and common pitfalls when converting projects to CMake